 Pocket Politics presents short summaries of complex topics on socio-political issues both in Britain and overseas.
 Academically sound, accessible and aimed at the interested general reader, the series will address a subject range including political ideas, economics, society, the machinery of government and international issues.
 Authors are encouraged, should they choose, to offer their own conclusions rather than strive for mere academic objectivity.
 The series will provide stimulating intellectual access to the problems of the modern world in a user-friendly format.

 Series Editor, Bill Jones, is one of the most well-respected authors of educational material in the field of politics.

-The Political and Administrative Ethnography series is an outlet for ethnographic research into politics and administration and builds an interdisciplinary platform for a readership interested in qualitative research in this area.
+The Political Ethnography series is an outlet for ethnographic research into politics and administration and builds an interdisciplinary platform for a readership interested in qualitative research in this area.
 Such work cuts across traditional scholarly boundaries of political science, public administration, anthropology, social policy studies and development studies and facilitates a conversation across disciplines.
 It will provoke a re-thinking of how researchers can understand politics and administration.